 Whether you’ve decided that you need a 3-cup Chemex, a 6-cup version, or even an 8 or 10-cup model, how you brew coffee in the Chemex doesn’t change.
 Without further ado, here are the brewing steps to follow.

-First, bend the paper filter on the side with a printed 3.
-Next, rinse the filter using hot water so you don’t get a paper flavor in your coffee.
+First, bend the scientifically designed filter on the side with a printed 3.
+Next, rinse the paper filter using hot water so you don’t get a paper flavor in your coffee.
 Then put the folded filter into the flask neck.

-Chemex is a glass coffeemaker that brews coffee in the pour-over style.
+Chemex is a glass coffeemaker with an elegant design that brews coffee in the pour-over style.
 The 3-cup and 6-cup models are popular, but neither produces as much coffee as advertised.
-You’ll get about 4 cups of coffee in a 6-cup Chemex, which is just as much coffee as a healthy person should ingest per day anyway!
+You’ll get about 4 cups of coffee in a 6-cup Chemex.
+It’s a matter of personal preference which size you’ll want.